-Our machine learning and artificial intelligence technologies leverage our patient sample and data repositories to drive test development.
-We use machine learning algorithms to match genomic patterns with "clinical truth," or the true diagnosis or clinical outcome, which allows us to predict the presence, or absence, of disease or a patient's prognosis in a clinical setting.
+We use machine learning algorithms to match biological patterns with "clinical truth," or the true diagnosis or clinical outcome, which allows us to predict the presence, or absence, of disease or a patient's prognosis in a clinical setting.
 For biomarker discovery and product development, we utilize machine learning to select the genomic, clinical or other features from our biorepository that best distinguish the condition we are trying to identify.
-Our machine learning approach recognizes patterns of genes that correspond with clinical characteristics.
+This provides us with exquisite data to be able to validate our tests with exceptional performance.